Frequently Asked Questions

 In Denver, the first U.S. community to decriminalize, an official policy review panel of the city found that there were no adverse public health consequences.
 Denver hospitals have not reported any uptick in visits or accounts of people acting violently.
 They recommend training for first-responders in how to respond to people having uncomfortable experiences, strongly recommending harm reduction practices that are long overdue for all controlled substances including alcohol.
 There has been no detectable increase in calls to poison control, reported use by children, or any other adverse impact in other cities.
 In Oakland, California, which decriminalized shortly after Denver, the County Health Department reported that there were only two hospitalizations for hallucinogens — which is not a statistically significant departure from before the measure passed and could be due to random chance.

 Increasingly, people are growing their own to ensure that they have a sustainable supply: especially people with neurological conditions like cluster headaches that require consistent access.
 For other controlled substances like ibogaine and ayahuasca, it is all about who people know.
 It can be very difficult to source or receive an invite to a ceremony.
-For our part, we cannot and do not condone any illegal activity.

 Most people obtain psilocybin mushrooms by sourcing them from a mutual friend or acquaintance, and many of these distributors also sell illicitly grown cannabis or illicitly manufactured substances like LSD, DMT, MDMA, MDA and others.
 Many distributors connect with clients on platforms like instagram, using cryptocurrency or the dark web to facilitate purchases.
 These markets are far from ideal with many people vulnerable to being ripped off, sold a low-quality product, or very tragically sold controlled substances cut with fentanyl or methamphetamine.
 Fortunately, psilocybin mushrooms cannot be cut with these other substances